f4pga/prjxray/docs/db_dev_process/newpart.rst

 The project needs to know which device is now available and which fabric it uses.
-Because some devices share the same fabric, this mapping needs to be done manuelly.
+Because some devices share the same fabric, this mapping needs to be done manually.
 Edit the device.yaml file for the used family under settings/<familiy>/device.yaml be adding the device-fabric mapping:

 ::